 As these vines are still young, they are currently blended in the Les Béguines cuvée, representing roughly 6% of the blend.
 With time they may produce a stand-alone wine.
 The soil of Les Béguines is a layer cake of calcareous sand (Thanetian sand) over clay, over calcareous sand.

 The vineyard management is of course organic, with the soils cultivated and yields kept at balanced levels - nothing is forced.
 The fruit is picked ripe and the wine is vinified without any additions in large format, used barrels for ten months.
-Bottled unfiltered, Prévost disgorges the wine after 18 months on lees and adds approximately 2.5g/l dosage - so extra brut.
+Bottled unfiltered, Prévost disgorges the wine after 18 months on lees and adds approximately 2.5g/l dosage - it's an Extra brut.
 These are wines that always show better after time in bottle - five to ten years is ideal but even a year or two makes a great difference.
 Frustrating but true.
-That's not to say these wines won't give pleasure when young and the striking 2015 is a case in point!
+That's not to say these wines won't give pleasure when young and the striking 2016 is a case in point!